polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/compliancemanager.md

 ---------
 ### ComplianceRequirementTooComplex
-The worst case scenario of the compliance requirement is too complex
+The worst case scenario of the compliance requirement is too complex.

 ---------
 ### DidNotExist
-Did not exist
+Did not exist.

 ---------
 ### DuplicateComplianceRequirements